mknnnnnnn/autodoc/README.md

 # AutoDoc

 Simple application for generating documents for employees.
+Built with FastAPI, PostgreSQL and Docker.
+Currently under development.

 ## Tech Stack